icewolfz/jiMUD/docs/functions.md

 - `proper(TEXT)` force TEXT into proper casing
 - `char(i)` return ASCII character for i
 - `ascii(string)` return the ascii value for first letter in string
+- `begins(string1,string2)` return true if string 1 starts with string 2
+- `ends(string1, string2)` returns true if string 1 ends with string 2
+- `len(string)` returns the length of string
+- `pos(pattern,string)` returns the position pattern in string on 1 index scale, 0 if not found
+- `ipos(pattern,string)` returns the position pattern in string on 1 index scale, 0 if not found ignoring case

 ### **Miscellaneous**
 - `time(format)` display current time in format, if format omitted displays YYYY-MM-DDTHH:mm:ss[Z]